History of the Southern United States: Spanish and French colonization (1519–1821)

-The first French settlement in what is now the Southern United States was Fort Caroline, located in what is now Jacksonville, Florida, in 1562.
-It was established as a haven for the Huguenots and was founded under the leadership of René Goulaine de Laudonnière and Jean Ribault.
-It was destroyed by the Spanish from the nearby colony of St. Augustine in 1565.
+Early settlement attempts largely failed.
+Tristán de Luna y Arellano's colony in what is now Pensacola failed in 1559.
+The first French settlement in the Southern United States was Fort Caroline, located in what is now Jacksonville, Florida, in 1562.
+It was established as a haven for the Huguenots but was destroyed by the Spanish in 1565, demonstrating the competitive nature of European colonization efforts.